The Power of Tests for Detecting $p$-Hacking: Abstract

 \section{Abstract}

-$p$-Hacking undermines the validity of empirical studies.
 A flourishing empirical literature investigates the prevalence of $p$-hacking based on the distribution of $p$-values across studies.
 Interpreting results in this literature requires a careful understanding of the power of methods for detecting $p$-hacking.
 We theoretically study the implications of likely forms of $p$-hacking on the distribution of $p$-values to understand the power of tests for detecting it.
-Power depends crucially on the $p$-hacking strategy and the distribution of true effects.
-Publication bias can enhance the power for testing the joint null of no $p$-hacking and no publication bias.
+Power can be low and depends crucially on the $p$-hacking strategy and the distribution of true effects.
+Combined tests for upper bounds and monotonicity and tests for continuity of the $p$-curve tend to have the highest power for detecting $p$-hacking.

 \textbf{JEL codes:} C12, C21, C22, C26, C52